Letters to Cleo

 |Lo Hikarti Otha

-Other than that he is/was a mainstream Israeli pop singer, I can't really tell you much about Oshik Levi/Levy, other than that his eponymous 1974 album contains Israeli folk-influenced pop.
-While not completely horrible, it's so tied into its time and place of conception that it's difficult to reassess it well over thirty years on; it sounds like exactly what it is, for better or (probably) worse.
+Other than that he's a mainstream Israeli pop singer, I can't really tell you much about Oshik Levi/Levy, other than that his eponymous 1974 album contains Israeli folk-influenced pop.
+While not completely horrible, it's so tied into its time and place of conception that it's difficult to reassess it many years later; it sounds like exactly what it is, for better or (probably) worse.

 Matti Caspi plays Mellotron, with orchestralish strings on Ze Mikvar, Agadat Deshe and Lo Hikarti Otha and flutes on closer Nigun Atik.
-An inability to read Hebrew (funnily enough) means that I can't even tell whether or not this is on CD; I can't imagine you really want to hear it, anyway, unless you're an obsessive collector of Israeli pop.
-A little Mellotron improves things slightly, but nowhere near enough to make this worth tracking down.
+I can't really that imagine you'll want to hear this, unless you're an obsessive collector of Israeli pop.
+A little Mellotron improves things slightly, but nowhere near enough to make it worth tracking down.